illinois-data-curation/is477-sp25-group2/README.md

 One lesson we've learned is the importance of scaling data across multiple datasets.
 In our project, the cost of living data was collected at the city level, while the indicators from the World Bank were reported at the country level.
 This initially posed challenges when trying to determine the relationships between the cost of living metrics and the social indicators.
 For example, New York City's cost of living metrics may not accurately reflect the cost of living metrics across the entire United States.
 Due to this limitation, we had to aggregate cities by country so that the average of the metrics could hopefully provide a more clear image of the country.
 To translate this into future work, we might seek out a cost-of-living dataset that features data at a country-level, or instead use a social metrics dataset that operates at a city-level.
 Doing so could prevent potential mismatches, allowing us to draw more clear conclusions about causality or correlation.

-Another lesson we learned is that a simple correlation analysis might not be enough to underestand the complexity of the relationship between cost of living and social metrics.
+Another lesson we learned is that a simple correlation analysis might not be enough to understand the complexity of the relationship between cost of living and social metrics.
 As some of our results are inconclusive, in future work we could use regression models or machine learning techniques (such as clustering) to uncover more hidden patterns.
 Such models could help control confounding variables that affect social indicators such as population density, GDP per capita, etc.

 We also recognize that our cost of living dataset may be limited as it only features one year, which hampers our ability to detect trends.
 In the future, we could use datasets that span across multiple years, which would allow us to better analyze the relationship between cost of living and social indicators over time.
 This could help determine whether observed relationships are stable, increasing, or diminishing.
 For instance, cost of living metrics have been especially subject to fluctuations after the pandemic because of supply chain disruptions, inflation, shifting labor markets, and changing patterns in housing and food costs.
 With multi-year data, we could explore lagged effects, such as seeing whether a sharp increase in cost of living in one year leads to measurable changes in social indicators in the following years.

 Lastly, we see immense potential in expanding the scope of our analysis beyond social indicators.
 For this project, we decided to look only at social indicators because that's what interested us the most, but the World Bank dataset also includes economic, environmental, and demographic metrics that we could use in future studies.
 This would help create a more holistic image of the relationship between wellbeing metrics and cost of living metrics.
 For instance, economic indicators such as GDP per capita, unemployment rates, inflation, or income inequality could provide deeper insight into whether high costs of living is associated with economic prosperity, and environmental metrics (such as CO2 emissions, access to clean water, urban air quality) could reveal how environmental sustainability relates to affordability and quality of life.
 Demographic variables like population growth rate, urbanization levels, or median age could also shed light factors that may influence both cost of living and societal wellbeing.
-Thus, while our curret project offers a focused look at the intersection of cost of living and social wellness, future work that expands into economic, environmental, and demographic data could paint a more interconnected picture of global living conditions.
+Thus, while our current project offers a focused look at the intersection of cost of living and social wellness, future work that expands into economic, environmental, and demographic data could paint a more interconnected picture of global living conditions.

 In conclusion, this project served as a starting point for understanding how cost of living may relate to social indicators.
 While our results provide some insight, they also highlight the complexity of these relationships and the need for future analysis to more precisely capture how cost-of-living conditions intersect with well-being in cities across the world.